m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 We can accomplish this by using **AS path poisoning**.

 AS 100 will advertise a route that includes AS 10 and AS 20 in the AS path.
-Both of these ASes will drop the announcement because they will think that they already heard the announcement and won’t want to form a loop.
+Both of these ASes will drop the announcement because they will think that they already heard the announcement and won't want to form a loop.

 Every other AS not on the path back from 100 to 200 will switch.